SteffenBlake/PoEOnDeathReplay/README.md

 # How to configure

-Simply modify the included `AppSettings.json` file to change what hotkey is triggered automatically on character death.
+Simply modify the included `AppSettings.json` file to change what hotkey is triggered automatically on character death. **Note if you modify this file you will need to close and re-open the program to load the new settings!**

 See below for what needs to be set for various config values:

 `LogFilePath` - This is the path to your relevant Client.txt file which holds all live Path of Exile logs.
 Keep in mind backslashes need to be escaped.